Impact-Forge/BattleSpaceGDD/docs/game-overview.md

 ### The Basic Fundamentals "MDO\_Warfare":

 At the start of the game players will be able to set up their own unit squad size team of 13 Max players within one unit.
 All unit members will be able to respawn after death or remain incapacitated until a team medic has revived the player.
-Players have to select 1 of the 14  roles from [The Team House ](https://app.nuclino.com/Impact-Studios-LLC/Game-Design-Document/The-Team-House-Characters-9b1d21b2-72f8-4b22-b9e2-1c2b83285eaf "Nuclino")Characters .
-[Commanders](https://app.nuclino.com/Impact-Studios-LLC/Game-Design-Document/Zulu-Commander-7c5715a7-6819-4634-abf2-3e305730302f "Nuclino") will be able to purchase equipment and vehicles for his teams, build constructable infrastructure that will need to be built and upgraded in order to unlock advance weapons and assets (ie.. armor, vehicles and aircraft) that the team can use to take more territory. &#x20;
+Players have to select 1 of the 14  roles from The Team House will be able to purchase equipment and vehicles for his teams, build constructable infrastructure that will need to be built and upgraded in order to unlock advance weapons and assets (ie.. armor, vehicles and aircraft) that the team can use to take more territory. &#x20;

 At the outset of a mission, a commander's primary duty is to secure a suitable location for the base.
 While this may be predetermined, it is often random.
 A strong location must be defensible and possess a flat terrain that allows for the construction of buildings.
 It is unwise to build structures on uneven ground, as it can impair the movement of troops and equipment.&#x20;